Lucas456th/WD-Finals/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Header and footer animations
-- Transactional
+- Project Showcase

 ### Technology
 <!-- TODO: List of Technology Used -->